daani-rika/Illustrator-scripts/README.md

 ![Quick-save](gifs/Quick-save.gif)

 ### Color-map.js
 A script for creating heat maps: it recolors polygons according to a range of numbers.
 The colors should be highlighted in the swatch panel from light to dark.
+Registration point of the text must be inside the polygon.

+Color-map-range.js
+Version that automatically generates colors based on selected swatches.
 The new colors will be generated in rgb.
-Registration point of the text must be inside the polygon.

 ![Color-map](gifs/Color-map.gif)